netdata/netdata/docs/getting-started.md

 ## Collect data from more sources

-When Netdata **starts**, it auto-detects data sources, such as database servers, web servers, and more.
+When Netdata _starts_, it auto-detects dozens of **data sources**, such as database servers, web servers, and more.
 To auto-detect and collect metrics from a service or application you just installed, you need to [restart Netdata](#start-stop-and-restart-netdata).

 > There is one exception: When Netdata is running on the host (as in not in a container itself), it will always
 > auto-detect containers and VMs.

-However, auto-detection only works if you installed source service/application using its standard installation procedure.
-If Netdata isn't collecting metrics after a restart, your service/application probably isn't configured correctly.
-Look at the [external plugin documentation](../collectors/plugins.d/) to find the appropriate module for your service/application.
-Those pages will contain more information about how to configure your service/application for auto-detection.
+However, auto-detection only works if you installed the source using its standard installation procedure.
+If Netdata isn't collecting metrics after a restart, your source probably isn't configured correctly.
+Look at the [external plugin documentation](../collectors/plugins.d/) to find the appropriate module for your source.
+Those pages will contain more information about how to configure your source for auto-detection.

 Some modules, like `chrony`, are disabled by default and must be enabled manually for auto-detection to work.